 I love handmade paper, Persian and Moroccan carpets, the more loved the better.
-Rugs are art for the floor, and each unique design and color reveals the cultural, and sometimes personal story of the person who wove it.
+Rugs are art for the floor, and each unique design and color reveals the cultural, and sometimes personal story of the weaver.
 This is magic to me.